 - Federal programs including those at the U.S. Department of Agriculture, Housing and Urban Development, and Small Business Administration that strengthen CDFIs’ capacity to build communities

 - Housing finance policies of the Government Sponsored Enterprises (Federal Home Loan Banks, Fannie Mae, and Freddie Mac) and their regulator, the Federal Housing Finance Agency, that address the needs of low and moderate-income households

 - Tax policies impacting low-wealth communities such as the new Opportunity Zones tax benefit as well as more established community development tools like the New Markets Tax Credit and the Low-Income Housing Tax Credit programs

 - Other policies and programs impacting CDFIs as opportunities or threats arise

 About the CDFI Fund

 The CDFI Fund was established by the Riegle Community Development and Regulatory Improvement Act of 1994, as a bipartisan initiative.
 Its mission is to increase economic opportunity and promote community development investments for underserved populations and in distressed communities in the United States.

 CDFIs are private-sector financial institutions investing, lending, and delivering responsible affordable financial products and services to disinvested communities.
-Some CDFI Fund programs leverage as much as $10 from the private sector for every $1 invested by the CDFI Fund.
+CDFI Fund Financial Assistance awards generate as much as $12 from the private sector for every $1 invested by the CDFI Fund.